stephengold/Minie/README.md

 `com.jme3.` or `jme3test.` (if the jMonkeyEngine Project holds the copyright).

 Both the source code and the pre-built libraries are compatible with JDK 7.

-The pre-built native libraries for Linux depend on CXXABI_1.3.8 (in other words, having dynamic libraries installed for GCC 4.9.0 or higher).

 [Jump to table of contents](#toc)